ssk-d/fireflutter/README.md

   - And move the `ff` variable into `global_variables.dart`.

 - The complete code is on [fireflutter-initialization branch](https://github.com/thruthesky/fireflutter_sample_app/tree/fireflutter/lib) of sample app.

-- todo: app settings
-- todo: translations
-- todo: how to use settings.

 ### Add GetX